willymcallister/willymcallister.github.io/about.md

 Equations are rendered by [$\KaTeX$](https://khan.github.io/KaTeX/), the super-fast math typesetting library from Khan Academy.

 Animations like the one above are created with [D3.js](http://d3js.org).
+The source code for my animations is on [github](https://github.com/willymcallister/spinningnumbers/tree/master/assets/d3).

 ### Acknowledgements